On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Gamma-ray emission

 The multi-episode emission separated by quiescent intervals implies a possible periodicity behavior.
 We note that \cite{2025arXiv250714286L} claimed a possible periodicity of $\sim$ 2800\,s based on the light curve of \textit{Fermi}/GBM alone, however their analysis only considered a few specific pulses and ignored many other pulses in the burst.
 Thanks to the more complete coverage provided by joint observation of \textit{Insight}-HXMT, GECAM-B and \textit{Fermi}/GBM, we can investigate the periodicity considering the full course of the main burst episodes as well as the precursor discovered in this work.

 Since there are numerous weak spikes and pulses which are difficult to accurately identify, here we mainly estimate the period cycle based on the time intervals between those 4 large episodes of main burst, also taking the durations and spiky structures into consideration (as marked in Fig.~\ref{fig:lc_overview}) for subsequent Monte-Carlo sampling method.
-When calculating the time intervals between different episodes, instead of applying the trigger time or pulse peak moments to represent each segment directly, we sample the time by taking the background-subtracted light curves as a probability distribution, obtaining a series of time points that represent the corresponding burst episodes.
-The obtained time differences between adjacent episodes are 4173$^{+643}_{-622}$\,s, 3862$^{+2224}_{-1739}$\,s, 3807$^{+1707}_{-2191}$\,s with the mean value of 3962 s.
-This may also indicate a quasi-periodicity.
-Interestingly, we find that the precursor occurs about 23 cycles before the start time of episode M1.
+When calculating the time intervals between different episodes, instead of applying the trigger time or pulse peak to represent each segment directly, we sample the time by taking the background-subtracted light curves as a probability distribution, obtaining a series of time points that represent the corresponding center of burst episodes.
+These sampled time points will be more concentrated around the pulse peak, but they are not fixed at a single moment.
+Especially when multiple pulses are present, this approach allows each pulse to potentially represent the corresponding explosion stage.
+The obtained time differences between adjacent episodes are 4200$^{+600}_{-600}$\,s, 3900$^{+2200}_{-1700}$\,s, 3800$^{+1700}_{-2200}$\,s with the mean value of 3900$^{+900}_{-900}$\,s.
+As one can see, there is a potential quasi-periodicity.
 This period of $\sim$ 4000\,s is also consistent with the Konus-Wind light curve which only covers the main burst episodes \citep{KW_GCN}.
 Nevertheless, it is worth noting that the existence of periodicity as well as the period of $\sim$ 4000\,s are not very robust yet, mainly due to the limited cycle number and the uncertainties of period duration.
+Intriguingly, we find that the precursor occurs about 23 cycles before the start time of episode M1.